 Did You Know It’s Gluten-Free Month?

 Everything has to have a special month nowadays.
 I guess we get to benefit from the good deals businesses toss out there for every crazy commemoration.
-This month, there are gluten-free month deals at Amazon up to 30% off.
+Before you purchase, search online to see who is offering the best deals on gluten-free products.

 There are some healthy options, but when shopping retails stores, always be on your guard against unhealthy allergy-friendly foods dressed up as health food, especially packged, processed, or refined grains foods.
 The KIND PLUS Bars, Dark Chocolate Cherry Cashew + Antioxidants are a good example of a pretty good product – almost all the ingredients are real food, but there’s also crisp rice and soy lecithin (at the end of the ingredient list, so not a big amount), and milk powder in the dark chocolate.
 A decent compromise food for when you haven’t made your homemade power bars from Healthy Snacks to Go!